learn-co-curriculum/staff-onboarding-tasks-computer/README.md

-# General Onboarding - Admin
+# General Onboarding - Tasks

 Here are all of the tasks...